10 Best Places to Live in Virginia, 2024

 6. Newport News

-For starters, Newport News has a strong military presence as a direct result of its nearby Air Force base and other nearby military bases.
-That said, you’ll find a large number of military personnel around town while you’re perusing Newport News’ many shops and restaurants.
+Newport News is the oldest English name of a US city, which explains some of its originality.
+It may sound like a sitcom town, but Newport News has a strong military presence as a direct result of its nearby Air Force base and other nearby military bases.
+You’ll find a large number of military personnel around town while you’re perusing Newport News’ many shops and restaurants.

+Even if you’re not big on eating out, you’ll be drawn to the city’s seafood restaurants (oysters are Newport News’ specialty).
 Beyond eateries, Newport News Park has nearly 8,000 acres of green space to explore on your off-time.
 It’s the city’s largest park and offers a ton of fun recreational activities ranging from disc golf to hiking trails.

 However, with Newport News’ low walk score and poor public transportation options, hikes in the park are about the only time you’ll be walking to get from place to place.
+It’s definitely a car city, but you may be able to reduce your need for a car by renting in a neighborhood that’s within walking distance of your workplace.

 If you’re not sure where to start your apartment search, check out Oyster Point.
 It’s the heart of Newport News and is close to pretty much everything you’ll need.
 That said, its prime location means higher rent costs compared to other neighborhoods in the city.